Post job

 Thriveworks 4.3company rating

-Thriveworks is currently seeking Licensed Clinicians to provide a mix of telehealth and face-to-face sessions in League City, TX.
+Thriveworks is currently seeking Licensed Clinicians to provide a mix of telehealth and face-to-face sessions in The Woodlands, Texas.
 This role is eligible for a $7,500 ramp stipend for clinicians offering 25+ hours of availability per week.
 At Thriveworks, we're not just growing a practice-we're building a movement to transform mental health care.
 Founded and led by clinicians, we understand what it takes to support our team so they can focus on what they do best: delivering exceptional care.
 Who We Are Thriveworks is a trusted mental health provider with 340+ locations and a nationwide hybrid care model.
 We serve over 175,000 clients annually through more than 1.7 million sessions, and those numbers are growing.
 As a clinician-founded and clinician-led organization, we offer the tools, support, and community you need to build a fulfilling, long-term career.
 What We're Looking For We're hiring independently licensed clinicians in Texas who are ready to make a difference and grow with us.
-We're especially interested in: Providers willing to see 25+ sessions per week Behavioral health generalists (open to seeing couples/children, with our support) Clinicians who value autonomy and also enjoy being part of a team Those interested in clinical leadership or supervisory roles Strong character matters - we value integrity, openness, and a commitment to quality care ***Specialty Population is subject to client demand*** Specialties Preferred: Licensed Therapist specializing in, and with experience providing counseling to, Couples and Families Qualifications: Active and unrestricted LCSW, LMFT, LMHC, or Licensed Psychologist in Texas Must live and be licensed in the state where services are provided Compensation: Up to $100,300, based on licensure type/level, session volume, and bonus opportunities.
+We're especially interested in: Providers willing to see 25+ sessions per week Behavioral health generalists (open to seeing couples/children, with our support) Clinicians who value autonomy and also enjoy being part of a team Those interested in clinical leadership or supervisory roles Strong character matters - we value integrity, openness, and a commitment to quality care ***Specialty Population is subject to client demand*** Specialties Preferred: Licensed Therapist specializing in, and with experience providing counseling to, Couples and Families Qualifications: Active and unrestricted LCSW, LMFT, LPC, or Licensed Psychologist in Texas Must live and be licensed in the state where services are provided Compensation: Up to $100,300, based on licensure type/level, session volume, and bonus opportunities.
 What We Provide We do the heavy lifting so you can focus on care.
 As a W2 employee, you'll receive: $7,500 ramp stipend for 25+ clinical hours/week Guaranteed, bi-weekly pay (no need to wait on reimbursement) Paid orientation and annual pay increases PTO and flexible scheduling (7am-10pm, 7 days/week) No-show protection and caseload build within 90 days of credentialing Credentialing, billing, scheduling, and marketing support Health, dental, life, liability, and disability insurance options 401k with 3% employer match CEU reimbursement and free in-house training Opportunities for paid resident supervisory roles A vibrant clinical community-online and in person Monthly peer consultations and professional development A clear path for career growth and internal promotion A Place to Belong and Thrive Thriveworks is a certified Great Place to Work and a community built on inclusion, growth, and support.
 Whether you're seeking mentorship, advancement, or a place where your impact matters, you'll find it here.
 93% of our team reports feeling included, and 87% say their work has purpose-and we think that says a lot.
 Ready to Join Us?
 Apply today to become part of a team that's changing mental health care for clients and clinicians alike. #LI-Hybrid #LI-MS1 Interested in joining Team Thriveworks?
 We're thrilled to meet you!
 With Job scams becoming more and more frequent, here's how to know you're speaking with a real member of our team: Our recruiters and other team members will only email you from ************************* or an @thriveworks.com email address.
 Our interviews will take place over Google Meet (not Microsoft Teams or Zoom) We will never ask you to purchase or send us equipment.
 If you see a scam related to Thriveworks, please report to ***********************.
 You can contact ************************** with any questions or concerns.
 Thriveworks is an Equal Opportunity Employer.
 Our people are our most valuable assets.
 We embrace and encourage differences in age, color, disability, ethnicity, gender identity or expression, national origin, physical and mental ability, race, religion, sexual orientation, veteran status, and other characteristics that make our employees unique.
 We encourage and welcome diverse candidates to apply for any position you are qualified for to bring your unique perspective to our team.
 By clicking Apply, you acknowledge that Thriveworks may contact you regarding your application.

-$100.3k yearly Auto-Apply 37d ago
+$100.3k yearly Auto-Apply 34d ago

 Mental health counselor job in Houston, TX